caldito/dotfiles/README.md

 Currently I have dotfiles for:
 * alacritty
-* i3 (not currently using it)
+* i3
 * tmux
 * vim
 * zsh

-I'm currently using Ubuntu and MacOS but there are also instructions for Arch since I've used it for some time.
+I'm currently using Ubuntu/Debian and MacOS but there are also instructions for Arch since I've used it for some time.
 Not all the OS setup is automated because I don't changes distros often, my heavy distrohopping phase has ended for now :)

 ## Usage